 With that said, let’s move on to the next extended P – the process.

 Closely related to people is process.
 And we define process as the series of activities, and the order they are carried out, in order to fulfil the job of the service.Process, in the services marketing mix, aims to minimise inconsistency in service delivery (or put more positively: maximise customers experience).
 Click To Tweet

 The simplest way to think of process is how a fast food restaurant works.
 It has a highly defined process for cooking and serving a burger.
 That process can be replicated anywhere.
 And can be used by people with a wide range of skills.
 The aim is to minimise differences in the characteristics of service.
 Services, by definition, are inconsistent.
-Having individuals in an organisation always follow a determined process minimises this inconsistency.
+Having individuals in an organisation always follow a determined process reduces this inconsistency.

 Technically we distinguish between skills/competences owned by individuals and processes.
 Actually, processes come from repeated use, socialising, and subsequently capturing (codifying, to use the literature’s term) skills beneficial to the survival of the service.

 In addition to our simple burger example, we can add many more.
 The tools that a top tier management consultancy bring to an assignment.
 IT consultancies ways of developing software.
 And so on.

 Process can be a competitive advantage.
-And hopefully, the combination of process and people gives a bigger return than the two parts on their own.
+And hopefully, the combination of process and people gives a more significant return than the two parts on their own.
 But we also need to allow for process improvement without it being burdensome.
 And encourage and support process innovation.

 Finally, in our 7 Ps service marketing mix, we have physical evidence.

 Booms and Bitner describe the physical evidence aspect of the services marketing mix as “The environment in which the service is delivered and where the firm and customer interact, and any tangible components that facilitate performance or communication of the service“.